Vorticode/solarite/docs/index.md

 ## How it works

-Suppose you're looping over an array of 10 objects and printing them to a list or table.
-Something like this:
+Suppose you're looping over an array of 10 objects and printing them to a list or table:

 ```javascript
 import {r} from './dist/Solarite.js';